comp1100/comp1100.github.io/_sources/workshops/Week_6_team_planning.md

    For example, if a task will take about 6 weeks, it is certain that there are smaller sub-tasks that can be done.
 "Conduct 70 customer interviews" could start with "Define customer interview questions", then "Ask person X to check questions", then "Interview first 5 customers to validate questions", etc.
 1. **Make deadlines specific**.
 For example, not "Next week" or even "Thursday 27th", but "1pm on Thursday 27th".
 1. **Shorter deadlines are often more effective**.
 The famous Parkinson's law is "work expands as to fill the time available for its completion", which means: the more time we give people/ourselves, the longer we take.
 People will resist shorter deadlines, but seem to respond well to them.
 Longer deadlines do not drive behaviour.
 So keep deadlines short, but not so short that quality is affected.
 1. **Update the deadline if it is missed**.
 We all miss deadlines sometimes.
-In such a case, don't just say "Ok, please submit it soon" -- assign a new deadline **immediately**: "Ok, thanks for letting us know.
+In such a case, don't just say "OK, please submit it soon" -- assign a new deadline **immediately**: "OK, thanks for letting us know.
 Can you please get it to us by 1pm on Thursday?"

 ### Summary